Fishing Regulations & Information

 SALE OF GAME FISH

 It is unlawful to sell or purchase any game fish from Alabama or in Alabama from another state except (1) game fish raised in hatcheries and sold for stocking ponds and lakes; (2) non-native game fish (trout, salmon, etc.) raised for human consumption or (3) largemouth bass, shellcracker, yellow perch and bluegill bream raised in farm ponds, which may be sold under permit from the Wildlife & Freshwater Fisheries Division.
-Contact your local District Office (Wildlife & Freshwater Fisheries District Offices).
+For more information, contact your local District Office (Wildlife & Freshwater Fisheries District Offices).

 GIGS OR GRABBLING